nghilevi/near-by-location-app/README.md

 ## About
 NearByLocation Web app using Foursquare API v2.
-Here is the [Online Demo](http://vinhnghi223.github.io/projects/nLocation/#/) version

 This is a small sized web application which can be fit inside a larger app.
 The app is developed with scalibility and testability in mind.

+Here is the [Online Demo](http://vinhnghi223.github.io/projects/nLocation/#/) version Test coverage pages: [Updated later]

 ## Usage
 Below are some of the instructions on runing the web app locally (recommended as it always has the latest updates and the user can run tests)